nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 6.6 Viewing Information : `view`
 In the following subsections, we will explain how the commands for viewing information work.
 Please take note of the command inputted into the command box to understand how the respective commands are keyed in.
+The `view` command is used to view information for:
+`Student`, `Mission`, `Quest`, `Consultation`, `Mastery Check` and `Task`.

 Certain commands are similar to one another and hence we have excluded screenshots from those sections.

+:warning: Note that if there is no data for the any of the information types, the information panel will show that there is no data for it.

 #### 6.6.1 Viewing a list of all `Students` : `-s`
 (Zhen Teng)